magodo/hclgrep/README.md

 ## Usage

-    usage: hclgrep pattern [files]
+    usage: hclgrep -x PATTERN ...
+[FILE...]

 A pattern is a piece of HCL code which may include wildcards.
 It can be:

 - A [body](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md#bodies) (zero or more attributes, and zero or more blocks)
 - An [expression](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md#expressions)

-There are two types of wildcards, depending on the scope it resides in:
+There are two types of wildcards can be used in a pattern, depending on the scope it resides in:

 - Attribute wildcard ("@"): represents an [attribute](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md#attribute-definitions), a [block](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md#blocks), or an [object element](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md#collection-values)
 - Expression wildcard ("$"): represents an [expression](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md#expressions) or a place that a string is accepted (i.e. as a block type, block label)